 Powered by groundbreaking patentpending 2HPTM technology (Hyaluronic Hybrid Peptide), this unique texturactiveTM ingredient is not only a performance-driven collagen booster delivering exceptional and rapid visible benefits but also a sensorial experience with a velvet, smooth after-feel that elevates every formulation.
-This article delves into the science behind collapeptylTM, exploring how advanced bioengineering, peptide and molecular modeling innovation, are shaping the future of collagen innovation in skin care
+This article delves into the science behind collapeptylTM, exploring how advanced bioengineering. peptide and molecular modeling innovation, are shaping the future of collagen innovation

-Now with collapeptylTM biofunctional, you too can transform your formulations, by bridging science, sensoriality, and efficacy like never before.
+Now with collapeptyl[TM] biofunctional, you too can transform your formulations, by bridging science, sensoriality, and efficacy like